 Within this agricultural landscape, market towns and crossroad villages were established and provided places where farmers obtained services, purchased goods, and sold produce.
 A large number of mills to process agricultural produce were built at locations where water power could be harnessed, sometimes a focus for town or village development.
+Wagon roads provided the connecting threads, often following ridgelines to minimize stream crossings.
 Towns and villages became centers of craftsmanship and small business as well as centers of social, religious, legal, and government life.
+Industries such as iron forges and lime kilns were located as part of the agricultural landscape, close to natural resources and water power.